sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 3/Physical Evidence.md

 - **Item**: Old manuscripts of Vera Sinclair
 - **Location**: Manuscript of Vera Sinclair's first novel - "**Three Days to Nowhere**"
 - **Notes**: Vera's first novel manuscript contains striking similarities to Eleanor's current work.
+Vera has decided to not publish the first novel

 ---